bocoup/chatter/README.md

 _instead of the originally-specified message handler_ to handle the next message.
 After that message, the message handler is reverted to the original.

-Conversations can be used to create an interactive sequence of message handlers.
+Conversations can be used to create an interactive sequence of message handlers, and must be be cached on a per-conversation basis (usually per-channel or per-direct message), because of the need to keep track of the current dialog.
-Keep in mind, though, that conversation message handlers need to keep track of the returned "dialog" message handler.
-Because of this state, conversations must be cached and reused on a per-user or per-channel basis.
-The [Bot] has this caching built-in.

 ```js
 const helloHandler = function(message) {